buildkite/on-demand/README.md

 Schedule single-shot Buildkite Agents, on-demand, on ECS.

 Buildkite on-demand is an event driven Buildkite Agent scheduler.
-Built on the AWS EventBridge integration, containerised Buildkite Agents are scheduled using Amazon Elastic Container Service and AWS Fargate when builds are created and exit on completion.
-Agents are scheduled per job so you only pay for the compute time you use.
+Built on the Buildkite AWS EventBridge integration, containerised Buildkite Agents are scheduled using Amazon Elastic Container Service to run on AWS Fargate.
+An agent is created for each build and exits immediately on completion.
+There are no polling agents so you only pay for the compute time you use.

 This repository contains resources and documentation to help you configure an AWS account to schedule and run agents for your Buildkite Organization in